Co fermented Coffee Passion Fruit & Coconut

 Obviously, there’s a lot to talk about here.
 The smell of the beans is intense.
 Robust aromas fill the space in a matter of seconds.
 This is a testament to the boundless potential that is possible with infusions and co-fermentations.

 The spicy flowers are there.
-Lots of geranium, a little hibiscus, and some lavender grab you along the way.
+Lots of geranium, grapefruit blossom, and a little hibiscus grab you along the way.
 Rich in complexity.
-This is a sugary coffee and it has a tart, herbaceous tonic water mixed drink thing happening.
+This is a less sweet coffee on pour over but it has a calm, tart, herbaceous tonic water mixed drink thing happening.
+It’s not overly sour.

 Deeply fruited as well.
-Honeydew melon, candied lime.
-Coffee maximalism is no new thing from Edwin, but this one is baffling.
-It’s head-turning and over the top like a well-performed improvisational jazz.
+Over-ripe honeydew melon and candied lime are there.
+Coffee maximalism is no new thing from Rodrigo, but this one is concise.
+It’s head-turning and over the top like a well-performed improvisational jazz but performed by a seasoned musician.

-Most of all, it is full of flavors and aromas that remind us of the color green.
+Most of all, it is full of flavors and aromas that remind us of tangy and savory fruits.
 A fresh rain on the forest in the morning.
-Spicy flowers and tropical fruits.
+Spicy flowers and tropical juices.

-In conclusion, white spices and savory herbs like marjoram and thyme alongside ripe pineapple.
-Classic sour candy and sweet tart becomes a top note after the coffee cools down.
+In conclusion, white spices and the produce section at a South American market.
+Classic sour candy and sweet tarts becomes a top note after the coffee cools down.

 Brewing the Beans